The Affordable Care Act and HIV/AIDS

 There are several resources available to help you stay informed about the Affordable Care Act:

-- CMS.gov/Outreach and Education offers customizable resources that community-based organizations, faith-based communities, and other groups can use to educate their constituencies about the Marketplace and help people apply for coverage.
+- CMS.gov/Outreach and Education offers resources that community-based organizations can download and use to educate their constituencies about the Marketplace and help people apply for coverage.

-- The Ryan White TARGET Center's Health Care Reform Implementation Tools include a range of technical assistance resources to engage Ryan White agencies in the many changes in health insurance coverage and healthcare delivery that are underway, which will have an impact on coverage options for Ryan White clients, payment mechanisms, and care delivery.
+- The Ryan White TARGET Center's Health Care Reform Implementation Tools include a range of technical assistance resources to engage Ryan White agencies in the many changes in health insurance coverage and healthcare delivery that are underway.

 - HIVHealthReform.org was developed from a project led by Project Inform to educate people living with HIV and service providers about the new health law.

-- The National Association for State and Territorial AIDS Directors (NASTAD) Health Reform Watch is an online newsletter providing information about state and Federal health reform efforts and how they may affect people living with HIV/AIDS.
+- The National Association for State and Territorial AIDS Directors (NASTAD) offers resources about health reform efforts and how they may affect people living with HIV/AIDS.

 Blog Posts from AIDS.gov About the Affordable Care Act

 Read more blog posts about the ACA and its impact on people living with and at risk for HIV/AIDS.